amirrajan/mokepon/readme.md

 So.
 Given this, if you answered with an unwavering "JavaScript should be `class` oriented," then working in ClojureScript probably isn't for you.
-But, you should really read up on the benefits of functional programming (and in this case, take some time to watch the 3 hours worth of video).
+But, you should really read up on the benefits of functional programming (and in this case, take some time to watch the three hours worth of video).
 If you're _still_ hesitant on spending three hours of your life watching videos, this
 [blog entry](http://leongersing.tumblr.com/post/11561298378/my-perception-of-coffeescript)